Organized vs. Unorganized Personality Traits

 While we tend to think of being disorganized as a negative, there are many roles where these employees will thrive.
 And if your workplace culture involves a lot of change and an ability to thrive in chaos, the disorganized person might be a better fit!

-For most roles, an organized or disorganized personality trait shouldn’t be your main criteria.
+For most roles, an organized vs. disorganized personality trait shouldn't be your main criteria.
 However, knowing which way your candidates trend can help you ask the right questions, especially if the role demands a high level of organization.

 It also depends on what other personality traits the person has.
 Read our other personality trait descriptions for a more complete picture.

-Try It Free Request a Demo
+Try It Free Request A Demo